-Important elements in cultural relations with Madagascar are the work of the Goethe-Zentrum – the Cercle Germano-Malagasy (CGM) – as well as academic contacts in the fields of natural sciences and German studies.
-With approximately 900 pupils learning German, the CGM helps spread the German language and has for decades been the organiser of a wide range of events and a recognised and highly regarded player in Madagascar’s cultural life – particularly that of the capital city of Antananarivo – and an important complement to the still strong French influence on the country’s culture.
-Since its establishment, the CGM has been funded from the Federal Foreign Office’s cultural budget.
-There are a total of some 30,400 pupils learning German at private and public secondary schools.
-Since 2008, two grammar schools have been partner schools under the Schools: Partners for the Future initiative (PASCH).
+Cultural relations with Madagascar are nurtured by the work of the Goethe-Zentrum – the Cercle Germano-Malagasy (CGM) – whilst also being maintained through academic contacts.
+With approximately 900 pupils learning German, the CGM helps spread the German language and has for decades been the organiser of a wide range of events and a recognised and highly regarded player in Madagascar’s cultural life – particularly that of the capital Antananarivo – and an important complement to the still strong French influence on the country’s culture.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.